 -Graduate students will have the foundation required for postdoctoral studies in organic synthesis or chemical biology as well as an industrial career in biotech or pharma;

 -Postdoctoral associates will gain training and experience critical for both academic and industrial careers.

-- Assistant Professor, Pharmacology & Experimental Therapeutics, Boston University School of Medicine
+- Assistant Professor, Chemistry, Boston University College of Arts and Sciences

 - University of Mississippi, PhD